 Best Practices: Don’t take an installment loan just for the sake of taking one out.
 That would add to your total debt load and—if you fail to repay it—lower your credit rating.

 2. Save You Money

 You know what’s a great way to raise your credit score?
 Owe less debt.
 (Shocking, we know.)
 And you know what’s a great way to less debt?
 Score a lower interest rate.
-The less you’re paying in interest, the less you’ll overall—and the faster you’ll be able to pay your debt down.
+The less you’re paying in interest, the less you’ll pay overall—and the faster you’ll be able to pay your debt down.

 First things first: if you cannot get approved for an installment loan with an equal or lower rate than your other debt (credit cards, payday loans, title loans), then it’s probably not worth it.
-Consolidating high-interest debt into an affordable, reliable installment loan is a great way to save money (read more in Debt Consolidation Loans – An OppLoans Q&A with Ann Logue, MBA, CFA).
+Consolidating high-interest debt into an affordable, reliable installment loan can be a great way to save money (read more in Debt Consolidation Loans – An OppLoans Q&A with Ann Logue, MBA, CFA).
 But if you’re going to be paying a higher interest rate?
 Not so much.

 But scoring a lower interest rate isn’t the only way you can owe less through an installment loan.
 You see, the longer any piece of debt is outstanding, the more you’ll end up paying in interest overall.
 The shorter the loan, the less it costs.
 Most installment loans are structured to repaid over the course of a few years—and that’s with the borrower paying only their minimum payments.
 Compare that to your typical credit card: with only minimum payments, that card could take nearly a decade to pay off!
 That’s thousands of extra dollars in interest.

 Paying less money on your debt will also help you pay down your debt fast.
 And the sooner you pay that debt off—or at least pay it down—the faster that change will be reflected in your credit score.